-It's the Oscars this Sunday, so the perfect time to brush up your Oscar gown IQ.
+It's the Oscars next Sunday, so you have 10 days to brush up on your Oscar gown IQ.
 Since the first Academy Awards ceremony in 1929, when Mary Pickford wore a daring bow at the chest, the Oscars has been all about statement, show-stopping gowns.
 Marlene Dietrich caused a stir in 1951 when she arrived in a dress to the knee and Robert Osborne's Official History of the Academy Awards reads: 'Thanks to Dietrich, the evening was blessed with showmanship.'
-It was Angelina right leg flash of the 50s.
+It was the Angelina right leg flash of the 50s.

-Since 1929 there have been plenty of iconic Oscar gowns, from Gwyneth Paltrow's candy pink Ralph Lauren gown she wore when she picked up Best Actress gown in 1999 for Shakespeare in Love to Kate Hudson's 2003 Versace dress hand sewn with 14-carat gold.
+Since 1929 there have been plenty of iconic Oscar gowns, from Gwyneth Paltrow's candy pink Ralph Lauren gown she wore in 1999 to Kate Hudson's 2003 Versace dress hand sewn with 14-carat gold.
 It was at the Oscars where Sharon Stone paired a lilac Vera Wang skirt with a super casual Gap buttoned shirt and where Hilary Swank braved a navy backless Guy Laroche gown.

 Award presenters Audrey Hepburn and Grace Kelly backstage at the 28th Annual Academy Awards, 1956